Agent as Tool

 Example

-The example is generating Python code to test a REST API.
+The example is to generate Python code to test a REST API.
 This REST API accepts the User model created in the example of Task Execution pattern.
-The agent to generate test users is configured as a tool for LLMs to use.
+The agent to generate test users is configured as a tool for an LLM to use.

 Below is the prompt for an LLM to generate code.